NV Innovation Gateway

 - Any relevant confidentiality agreements needed or signed in advance

-- Any publications or public disclosure already made?
+- Any publications or public disclosure already made or need to be noticed to the project styring

-- Individual personal role (students, employee, visitors, the advisory board, etc) in IP creation
+- The individual roles of students, employees, visitors, the advisory board, etc., in IP creation

-- Open science and IP – as open as possible as closed as neccessary.
+- Open science and IP – as open as possible as closed as necessary.
 This requires continual evaluation of «value» and innovation potential.
-Be ware of notification obligation in NTNU IPR policy
+Be aware of notification obligation in NTNU IPR policy.

 - Open data and FAIR